 After having an egg sandwich in one of the small eateries near the market gate, I wandered along the streets of Jodhpur with no particular purpose in mind – the narrow alleys were oozing charm from every building, archway, and balcony.
 There were also many stylized hotels, and some of them were specifically targeting tourists from a particular country (China and Korea, to be precise).
 Looking at the emerald green water of the Toorji Ka Jhalra stepwell, I was really tempted to join the local kids for a good swim 🙂

 After extensive walking, I was glad to sit down and rest my legs in a spacious auto rickshaw on the way to the Mandore garden.
 Located around 9 km from Jodhpur, the Mandore garden houses lots of opulent chhatris (cenotaphs), and is a paradise for passionate photographers and devoted architecture enthusiasts.
 My last destination was the Umaid Bhawan Palace, a splendid mansion and one of the biggest private properties in the world.
 So, my day was rather productive, no? 🙂

 If roaming around a new city is not your thing, check out some interesting guided tours in Jodhpur by clicking the image below:

 To make your dream of Jodhpur reality, you’ll probably need a nice and affordable place to stay.
 Here is a couple of suggestions:

-Offering a sun terrace and views of the mountain, Suraj Haveli is situated in Jodhpur, 1 km from Mehrangarh Fort.
+Offering a sun terrace and views of the mountain, Suraj Haveli is located in Jodhpur, 0.6 mi from Mehrangarh Fort.
 Guests can enjoy the on-site restaurant.